emutos/manual/usermanual/docs/index.md

 This also lets you have multiple desktops.
 The easiest way to have multiple desktops is to keep them in ``C:\`` and use the extension ``.INF``. ``GAMES.INF``, ``DEVEL.INF``, and so on, limited only by the eight characters in the base part of the file name.

-> I could use more information here.
-What do the other options do?

 #### Preferences ####

 Use the Options -> Set preferences... dialog to have GEM confirm file deletions, copies or overwrites.